xProo/php-orm-1/README.md

 ## Step 5

 **Objective :** We want to check if the URI matches something in our route config, and if so we can have a controller name

+**Objective :** move the router loop inside a dedicated class, and extract sub-functionnalities into dedicated functions